Aqueous foams in microgravity, measuring bubble sizes: Experimental

 \subsection{ISS Sample composition}

-The foams were made with aqueous solutions of a ionic surfactant, tetradecyl-trimethyl-ammonium bromide (TTAB).
+The foams were made \Sylvie{by mixing air} with aqueous solutions of a\Dominique{n} ionic surfactant, tetradecyl-trimethyl-ammonium bromide (TTAB \Sylvie{with concentration 5 g/l}).
 This surfactant does not evolve chemically in water, hence it was chosen because of the long storage periods imposed by experiments in the ISS.
-The water was ultrapure water from a Millipore device (resistivity 18 M$\Omega$).
-Ten liquid fractions were targeted: 15, 20, 25, 30, 33, 35, 38, 40, 45 and 50\%.
-The liquid volumes being very small, the actual liquid fractions were marginally different: 15.2, 20.3, 25.4, 30.6, 32.5, 35.1, 37.9, 40.2, 45.3 and 50.2\%.
-In the text, the targeted values are indicated to facilitate the reading.
+The water was ultrapure water from a Millipore device (resistivity 18 M$\Omega$). \Anniina{Ten different liquid fractions were studied:} 15.2, 20.3, 25.4, 30.6, 32.5, 35.1, 37.9, 40.2, 45.3 and 50.2\%. \Anniina{The weights and volumes of all the cells were measured and the foaming liquids were weighed using a precision balance during filling.
+This results in the high precision in the value of the liquid fraction.} In the text, \Anniina{the liquid fraction values are rounded to the nearest integer} to facilitate the reading.